kotogadekiru/UrsulaGIS-Desktop-Zulu/docs/apple-sign-notarize.md

 has been digitally signed.
 If not, macOS adds a quarantine flag to the dmg (and the bundled app).
 Then, when you go to run the application macOS notices the quarantine flag and then refuses to run.
 You can't work around this quarantine flag with a right-click and open.
-As far as I know there is no GUI for working around a quarantine flag - you have to use the Terminal.
+As far as I know there is no package com.ursulagis.desktop.gui for working around a quarantine flag - you have to use the Terminal.

 You can verify if the quarantine flag is set with this command: